dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 = Do I need to know how to code? =

 Nope.
-This plugin allows you to easily deploy chatbots that you create using the Watson Assistant service on IBM Bluemix.
+This plugin allows you to easily deploy chatbots that you create using the Watson Assistant service on IBM Cloud.
 [This free course](https://cocl.us/build-a-chatbot) will guide you through this intuitive process – no prior technical knowledge necessary.

 = How do I see my chatbot's conversations with users? =

-On the same page where you build your chatbot in Bluemix, you can click on the Improve tab to view and analyze past conversations with users.
+On the same page where you build your chatbot in IBM Cloud, you can click on the Improve tab to view and analyze past conversations with users.

 == Screenshots ==
 1. An example of your chatbot greeting a website visitor.